Things to Do After a Car Accident

 Eleven common-sense tips that will help you get back to normal.

 On average, there are more than 6 million traffic accidents a year.
 Your odds of being in one or more car accidents in your lifetime is roughly 75 percent.
 Whether you're the driver or passenger, car accidents can be traumatic and often leave you shaken and unsure of what to do next.
 Having a game plan will help you as you begin the recovery process.
-The following eleven tips will keep you focused on what you need to do.
+The following eleven tips will keep you focused on what to do.

 Never Leave the Scene of an Accident